Woahai321/list-sync/ReadMe.md

 # 🎉 Fun Zone: Get to Know Your Tool!

 Buckle up for some fun insights and interesting facts!
-Your IMDB to Overseerr Sync Tool is more than just software; it’s your new best friend in movie management.
+Your IMDB to Overseerr Sync Tool is more than just software; it’s your new best friend in movie and TV show management.

 ## 🤓 Fun Facts